igwgames/nes-starter-kit/guide/section_2/changing_the_hud.md

 ![player hud](../images/player_hud.png)

+## Adding dynamic data into the hud

+TODO: Fill this out with a tutorial that ends up putting the frame counter onto the screen.

 TODO: Is it worth trying to get into the asset table here?
 If not, can we detail it somewhere else?

-TODO: Should we also address the update_hud method more directly?
-If we've detailed the weird
-      set_vram_update method, that might be enough to point to.